 - Click here for more information on the 2016-2018 Strategic Plan

-The Town of Gibsons has partnered with the SCRD and District of Sechelt, in developing a regional sustainability plan for the Sunshine Coast named, We Envision One Coast: Together in Nature, Culture and Community.
-The plan provides a vision of what the community aspires to be in a sustainable future, takes stock of our current situation, and proposes a concrete set of strategic directions, targets and actions to navigating towards our Vision.
+The Town of Gibsons has partnered with the SCRD and District of Sechelt to develop a regional sustainability plan for the Sunshine Coast.
+Named We Envision One Coast: Together in Nature, Culture and Community, the plan takes stock of our current situation, provides a vision of what the community aspires to be in a sustainable future, and proposes a concrete set of strategic directions, targets and actions to navigating towards our Vision.
 It is a forward-thinking framework for action.

 Sustainable Development and Smart Growth

 Sustainable Development, as coined by the Brundtland Report, is commonly defined as:

 Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 Smart growth combines a number of land use and development principles to ensure that growth is fiscally, environmentally and socially responsible and recognizes the connections between development and quality of life.

 Smart Growth is a key concept in the Town of Gibsons Official Community Plan, which is named the Smart Plan.
 Smart Growth aims to promote the linkages between the three pillars of sustainability and attempts to find a balance between the three.
 There are a number of common principles to Smart Growth that are local in nature, and can be applied to Gibsons, including: